MartinoMensio/botcycle-server/README.md

-# Botcycle-botkit
+# BotCycle Server

 This is the component of **botcycle** that interacts with the messaging platforms.
-It is responsible to communicate with [the brain of botcycle](https://github.com/MultimediaSemantics/botcycle) over a websocket and providing some platform-specific data on the messaging channels.
+It is responsible to communicate with [the brain of botcycle](https://github.com/D2KLab/botcycle) over a websocket and providing some platform-specific data on the messaging channels.

 ## Installing